Revelation 17. The identity and destiny of the prostitute seated on the beast.

 We begin to see then why the symbol of the prostitute is so apt.
 Sin is infidelity towards our Maker, causing us to want to hide our nakedness, and fornication is the wilful repetition of that infidelity, explicitly in the sexual domain.
 ‘Against you, you only, have I sinned and done what was evil in your sight,’ David confessed after his adultery.
 Advanced though it is in technology and scientific knowledge, western civilisation has reduced itself to an obsession with sexual intercourse, and erected around it an entire counter-religion, an entire philosophy of personal identity, rights and self-fulfilment.
 Self-gratification is valued more highly than bringing up a family.
 Even motor cars are marketed with images of sexual Eden.

-It is Islam – a power distinct from the unhappy people held in its grip – that has destroyed the Church in Syria and Iraq, provoked in part by Western military interventions.
-Iran is overtly hostile, Saudi Arabia covertly.
-Iran reluctantly tolerates a substantial Christian population in its midst.
-Saudia Arabia holds it a capital offence for a Muslim to convert to Christianity, tolerates no church buildings on its soil and spreads its Wahhabi brand of jihadism throughout the world.
-But it supplies oil to the West and buys its arms, so the US government overlooks the fact that 15 of the 19 zealots who brought down the World Trade Center were Saudis.
-Likewise the government of Britain refuses to publish its own finding that Saudi Arabia was funding and promoting jihadism in Britain.
+It is Islam – a power distinct from the unhappy people in its grip – that has destroyed the Church in Syria and Iraq, provoked in part by Western military interventions.
+Iran is overtly hostile towards the West but reluctantly tolerates a substantial Christian population in its midst; those who share their faith are imprisoned and beaten.
+Saudi Arabia is covertly hostile.
+It holds it a capital offence for a Muslim to convert to Christianity, tolerates no church buildings on its soil and spreads its Wahhabi brand of jihadism throughout the world.
+But it supplies oil to the West and buys its arms, so the US government overlooks the fact that 15 of the 19 zealots who brought down the World Trade Center were Saudis, and the government of Britain refuses to publish its own finding that Saudi Arabia was funding and promoting jihadism in Britain.
 They regard Saudi Arabia as a friend and ally.
-Nor should we forget that in the Second World War Europe slaughtered 6 million Jews.
-God will require it of her (18:24, 19:2).

 The scarlet beast – a composite of several animals – has the same number of heads and horns as the red dragon of chapter 12.
-Its symbolism has already been interpreted (chapter 13): it is an eighth kingdom or empire, an alliance controlling the territories of the ancient Chaldaean, Medo-Persian and Seleucid empires.
-As an individual, it is also the caliph at the head of this union.
-He ‘was, and is not, and will be present’ (17:8) – a phrase mimicking what is said about God (4:8), for indeed he will claim to be God (II Thes 2:4).
-That he will rise from the abyss connects him with the earlier vision of him rising from the sea (13:1), the primeval abyss (Gen 1:2 LXX).
+Its symbolism was interpreted in the commentary on chapter 13: it is an eighth kingdom or empire, an alliance controlling the territories of the ancient Chaldaean, Medo-Persian and Seleucid empires.
+As an individual, it is also the man at the head of this union.
+He ‘was, and is not, and will be present’ (17:8) – a phrase mimicking what was said about God (4:8), for indeed he will claim to be God (II Thes 2:4).
+He rises from the abyss, the abode of demons (9:2-11, Luke 8:31).
 His former incarnation was Antiochus IV.
-When he comes again, he will be active for a time but then return to the place of destruction (Rev 9:11, 19:20).
+When he comes again, he will be active for a time, then return to the place of destruction (Rev 9:11, 19:20).
 Paul accordingly calls him the ‘man of sin, the son of destruction’ (II Thes 2:3), the latter-day counterpart of Judas (John 17:12).
-The angel does not say why the world marvels at the beast, but Paul says it is because of false signs and wonders (II Thes 2:10) – false because they deceive, not because they are purely natural.
-Signs and wonders by themselves are not proof of God’s approval (Deut 13:1-3), even when they are done in his name (Matt 7:22).
+The world marvels, it seems, because he has come back to life.

-Wisdom is needed to interpret the whole vision, just as Daniel needed divine wisdom to interpret Nebuchadrezzar’s dream of a colossus.
+Wisdom is needed to interpret the vision, just as Daniel needed divine wisdom to interpret Nebuchadrezzar’s dream of a colossus.
 The heads have a double significance, one relating to the woman (who sits on them) and the other to the dragon (whose heads they are).
 In the first aspect they suggest the seven hills of Rome, consistent with the woman’s representing European civilisation, successor of ancient Rome and unfaithful to the religion that once inspired her.
 (While the Roman Church does not embody a pure form of Christianity, she is not herself the woman.)
-In Nebuchadrezzar’s dream (Dan 2), the third kingdom to succeed his own was the Roman empire, which morphed – passing from legs to feet – into a divided kingdom, the final one before Neo-Babylonia, Medo-Persia, Greece and Rome-Europe were all smashed by an everlasting kingdom.
+In Nebuchadrezzar’s dream (Dan 2), the third kingdom after his own was the Roman Empire, which morphed into a divided kingdom, the final one before Neo-Babylonia, Medo-Persia, Greece and Rome-Europe were all smashed by an everlasting kingdom.
 Rome was eponymous for the empire it founded, controlled and epitomised, and Peter apparently referred to Rome as ‘Babylon’ in his first letter.

 The other significance of the seven heads is that they symbolise seven kings.
-Kings can denote kingdoms as well as individual rulers, and in Daniel’s vision of four beasts the two concepts are interchangeable (Dan 7:17, 23).
+Kings can denote kingdoms as well as individual rulers, and in Daniel’s vision of four beasts the concepts are interchangeable (Dan 7:17, 23).
 In relation to the kingdoms which dominated Israel at various times, the heads are Egypt, Neo-Assyria, Neo-Babylonia, Medo-Persia, Hellenistic Greece, Rome-Europe and Islam, although during Islam’s ascendancy the people were exiled from the land.
 All are manifestations of one underlying power, the dragon with seven heads and ten horns, who is Satan.
 From the long perspective that sees Christ as having come ‘at the end of the ages’ (Heb 9:26) and as coming back soon, the 1192 years of Islamic rule between 637 and 1917 are not incompatible with ‘a little while’ (ESV’s and NIV’s ‘only’ before the phrase is unwarranted).
-The caliphate yet to come will constitute a short-lived eighth empire of ten states that subjugates the Jews, similar in territory to the ten kingdoms that drank the cup of God’s wrath at the time of Judah’s first captivity (Jer 25:19-26).
-It will make war on the ‘saints’ (Dan 7:21) and through them the Lamb.
+The caliphate yet to come will constitute a short-lived eighth empire of ten states that will make war on the ‘saints’ (Dan 7:21) and on the Lamb.
 But although the beast will prevail, the kingdom of God will eventually be theirs, and take over all the kingdoms (Dan 7:27).
 The beast does not see that behind their apparent helplessness stands a Lord of lords and King of kings who, having already conquered, is far above all rule, authority, power and dominion (Eph 1:21).
 At the end of the age he will conquer his enemies by force.

 what do you mean by dressing in scarlet,